Now You Know - Mini Bio

 Barbarosa – Young Prostitute 1982

-Joanelle has been a SAG-AFTRA member since 1977 and am the longest standing living American Indian member in the union.
-She sat on the SAG-EEOC committee from 1998 to 2001 and for many years was the only American Indian actor in this committee representing the native voice to the union.
-At SAG-AFTRA; she produced events including the panels; “Where Are We (Native Americans) in Film, Television and Radio” (2000) and “Native Women in Film & Television” (2012).
+Joanelle has been a SAG-AFTRA member since 1977 She sat on the SAG-EEOC committee from 1998 to 2001 and for many years was the only Native Indigenous actress in this committee representing the native voice to the union.
+At SAG-AFTRA; she produced events through her Red Nation Celebration Institute including panels; “Where Are We (Native Americans) in Film, Television and Radio” (2000) and “Native Women in Film & Television” (2012).

-As an actor, she has work with some of the best in the business and studied for years at Lee Strasberg’s Actors Studio.
+As an actress, she has work with some of the best in the business and studied for years at Lee Strasberg’s Actors Studio.

 Additionally, Joanelle has worked with the following directors: George Schaefer, Oliver Stone, Fred Schepisi, Gregory Hoblit, Charles Band, Mel Damski, Ricky Schroder, and Aaron Lipstadt.